 Table 3.
 Annual incidental take of non-target species during research or emergency response anticipated in the incidental take statement in this opinion and exempted from the take prohibitions.
-Activities may occur year-round on land, beaches, and coastal waters of the U.S and in the U.S. exclusive economic zone.
+Activities may occur year-round on land, beaches, and coastal waters of the U.S. exclusive economic zone.